MicrosoftEdge/WebView2Feedback/specs/TrackingPrevention.md

   /// See `COREWEBVIEW2_TRACKING_PREVENTION_USER_PREFERENCE_KIND` for descriptions of levels.
   ///
   /// `TrackingPreventionUserPreference` will be `COREWEBVIEW2_TRACKING_PREVENTION_USER_PREFERENCE_KIND_OFF`
-  /// if `IsTrackingPreventionEnabled` of `ICoreWebView2EnvironmentOptions3` is false and can't be changed
-  /// to other kinds.
+  /// if `IsTrackingPreventionEnabled` is false and can't be changed to other kinds.
   // MSOWNERS: monicach@microsoft.com
   [propget] HRESULT TrackingPreventionUserPreference(
       [out, retval] COREWEBVIEW2_TRACKING_PREVENTION_USER_PREFERENCE_KIND* value);